rs-god/rcron/README.md

 *     *     *      *              *       *             *
 ```

-Time is specified for `Local` your local timezone.
-Note that the year may
+Time is for `Local` your local timezone.
-be omitted.

 Comma separated values such as `5,8,10` represent more than one time value.
 So
 for example, a schedule of `0 2,14,26 * * * *` would execute on the 2nd, 14th,